 - Changes to the vagina and impact on sex

-You can find general information in ourcervical cancer section.
+You can also find more general information in our cervical cancer section.

 You may also want to read more about the experiences of women and their partners going through cervical cancer in our new research report called ‘Cervical cancer stories’.
 From this work we also created a series of films highlighting the experiences of seven women who took part in the research.